B.A., Dickinson College; Ph.D., Harvard University

 Stephen Anthony MariniElisabeth Luce Moore Professor of Christian Studies; Professor of Religion

-Academic and public interpreter of religion in American history in the Colonial, Revolutionary, and Early National periods.
+Academic historian and public interpreter of religion in America during the Colonial, Revolutionary, and Early National periods.

-As a scholar and teacher of religion in American culture I have designed my courses to engage with a variety of cognate disciplines—Religion in America (History), Religious Themes in American Literature (English), and Religion, Law, and Politics (American Studies, Political Science).
+As a scholar and teacher of religion in American culture, I have designed my Wellesley courses in that field to engage with a variety of cognate disciplines—Religion in America (History), Religious Themes in American Literature (English), and my seminar in Religion, Law, and Politics (American Studies, Political Science).
 As holder of the Elisabeth Luce Moore Chair in Christian Studies, I offer courses in Christian thought from the Reformation to the present and Christian ritual.
-My third curricular area is ethics, for which I teach a basic course as well as one or two seminars.
-I will be offering a new ethics seminar on Religion and Violence in Fall 2010.
-I am a great believer in dialogical teaching.
-Discussion takes up one-third to virtually all of my class sessions depending on the course subject.
+My third curricular area is ethics, for which I teach two general courses, Ethics, and Radical Individualism and the Common Good, as well as a seminar on Religion and Violence.
+I also teach our basic course in Theories of Religion and our departmental capstone seminar for seniors.
+I am a great believer in dialogical teaching and collective inquiry in the classroom.
+Discussion constitutes half to virtually all of my class sessions, depending on the course subject.

-I am especially involved with three professional organizations.
-I have served a three-year term on the Council of the American Society of Church History and was a member of the Program Committee for its 2010 annual meeting.
-I am closely associated with the American Antiquarian Society, having received two of its Senior Research Fellowships, and taught its annual American Studies Seminar for Worcester-area colleges.
-I am especially close to the Massachusetts Historical Society as a founding member of its Boston-area Seminar in Early American History, chair of its Small Fellowships Committee, and moderator of its current “Conversations” public program.
+I have been much involved with three professional organizations, including the American Society of Church History, on whose council and program committee I have served, and the American Antiquarian Society in Worcester, where I have received three Senior Research Fellowships and taught its annual American Studies Seminar for Worcester-area colleges.
+I am especially close to the Massachusetts Historical Society, as a founding member of its Boston-area Seminar in Early American History, former chair of its Small Fellowships Committee, and frequent participant in its conferences and public events.

-Sacred music is one of my greatest passions.
-In 1976, my first year at the College, I founded a campus singing group devoted to learning Early American sacred music, especially psalmody.
-Nearly 35 years later I continue to lead it as Norumbega Harmony, a community of singers of international reputation that has performed more than one hundred concerts at New England colleges, libraries, and historical societies, released three recordings, and published a collection of early New England psalmody researched and produced entirely by its own members.
+As should be clear by now, sacred music is one of my greatest personal passions, and I pursue it as a performer as well as a scholar.
+In 1976, my first year at the College, I founded a campus singing group devoted to learning Early American sacred music, especially psalms and hymns.
+Forty-five years later I continue to lead it as Norumbega Harmony, a community of singers of international reputation that has performed more than one hundred twenty-five concerts at New England colleges, libraries, and historical societies, released three recordings, and published a collection of early New England psalmody researched and produced entirely by its own members.